leila-saberi/1DSubsidenceModeling-MF6CSUB/README.md

 # Overview
-This release provides a fully functional 1D subsidence modeling framework for five benchmark sites within the Central Valley of California, built using MODFLOW 6 with the CSUB package.
+This release provides a fully functional 1D subsidence modeling framework for two benchmark sites within the Central Valley of California, built using MODFLOW 6 with the CSUB package.
 The repository integrates PEST-PyEMU for ensemble-based data assimilation and model calibration, enabling robust estimation of critical heads and projection of future subsidence under various groundwater management scenarios.

 # Key Features: